Nick Hern Books: Notable titles

-Nick Hern Books has also published theatre books (biographies, journals, practical books, how-to guides, etc.) by, amongst others, Peter Brook, Simon Callow, Declan Donnellan, Oliver Ford Davies, William Gaskill, Barbara Houseman, Antony Sher, Max Stafford-Clark, Harriet Walter, Timothy West and Richard Eyre.
+Nick Hern Books has also published theatre books (biographies, journals, practical books, how-to guides, etc.) by, amongst others, Peter Brook, Simon Callow, Declan Donnellan, Oliver Ford Davies, Paul Kalburgi, William Gaskill, Barbara Houseman, Antony Sher, Max Stafford-Clark, Harriet Walter, Timothy West and Richard Eyre.

 Series

 Drama Classics

-Nick Hern Books launched its Drama Classics series in 1994 with the aim of creating a budget series of “the most well-known plays from the last 2000 years”, in editions that are suitable for study as well as performance.
+Nick Hern Books launched its Drama Classics series in 1994 with the aim of creating a budget series of "the most well-known plays from the last 2000 years", in editions that are suitable for study as well as performance.
 The first six titles, all published in 1994, were Three Sisters, Medea, The Rivals, The Jew of Malta, The Hypochondriac and A Doll's House.
 The series now ranges from The Oresteia (458 BC) to Blood Wedding (1933).

 Shakespeare folios

 This series of editions of Shakespeare's works, edited by Nick de Somogyi, was launched in 2001 with an edition of Hamlet.
 The series aims to offer the absolute authority of the First Folio in an accessible form.
 On the recto page, the full text of the 1623 First Folio version of each play is presented in modern type, without altering or editing the text itself.
 All of the original spelling, punctuation and layout of the Folio is preserved.
 On the verso (facing) page, there is a fully modernised version of the corresponding text, enabling direct comparison with the Folio.
 Each edition also includes an individual introduction and textual notes.